greganderson/TAQueue/README.md

 instructions will be for Android Studio.

 1. Download the code from [github](https://github.com/greganderson/TAQueue)
-2. Open code with Android Studio and sync with Gradle (there should be a button on the top bar for that)
+2. Open code with Android Studio and make project
-3. Once synced, you should be able to build the project and install onto your emulator/device.
+3. Once built, you should be able to install the project onto your emulator/device.

 ### How to get latest code